software-next/Tactigon-Shape/README.md

 2. Pick a location and extract all the files. you will see a folder named **Tactigon-Shape-master**.

-2. Navigate to the project directory or open the project with your default code editor or IDE:
+2. Navigate to the project directory or open the project with your default code editor or IDE.
    ```bash
    cd Tactigon-Shape-master
    ```
-3. Activate the virtual environment and Install dependencies:
+3. Activate the virtual environment and install dependencies:

-   We have created an install file (install.bat - windows / install.sh - Linux, macOS) to configure everything for you.
+   We have created an install file (install.bat - Windows / install.sh - Linux, macOS) to configure everything for you.
 Please execute that file; you will see the following output on your terminal.

 ![image](https://github.com/user-attachments/assets/e2b37b37-2f24-44e6-bab1-22191465d591)